-SSC CGL 2014 Selection Process – Candidates, who secure minimum qualifying marks fixed by SSC in the Written Exam, will be called for Personality Test cum Interview/Computer Proficiency Test/Skill Test.
-These tests are qualifying in nature and the commission will recommend the qualifying candidates of this round for appointment on the basis of their performance in the written test.
+SSC CGL 2015 Selection Process – Candidates, who secure minimum required qualifying marks the Written Exam, are called for Personality Test cum Interview/Computer Proficiency Test/Skill Test.
+The qualifying candidates of this round are recommended by the SSC for appointment on the basis of their performance in the written test.

-SSC CGL 2014 Admit Card – SSC released the admit card for the exam for the applicants in October 2014.
-No candidate without admit card will be allowed in the examination hall.
+SSC CGL 2015 Call Letter – SSC has released the call letter for the applicants for Tier I in July 2015 and for Tier II in October 2015.
+No candidate without admit card was allowed in the examination hall.

-SSC CGL 2014 Result – The result for the exam will be tentatively declared in December 2014.
-Candidates, who qualify in the Written Exam by securing minimum qualifying marks, will be called for Personality Test cum Interview/Computer Proficiency Test/Skill Test.
+SSC CGL 2015 Result – The result of the Tier I exam was declared on September 30, 2015 and the Tiet II result will be announced on May 30, 2016.
+Candidates, who qualify in the Written Exam by securing required minimum qualifying marks, will be called for Personality Test cum Interview/Computer Proficiency Test/Skill Test.

 Stay tuned to competition.careers360.com for more news and articles on SSC Exam